LuisGoncalves05/Minidash/docs/README.md

 ![](./visitor.png)

-> Please note that the UML diagram for MenuOptionVisitor was ommitted for simplicity.
+> Please note that the UML diagram for MenuOptionVisitor was omitted for simplicity.
 The structure is very similar.

 These classes can be found in the following files (only a few are provided for brevity, all the others follow a similar structure):